phyliuzl/phyliuzl.github.io/_pages/talks.md

 [Infrared singularities of QCD amplitudes with a massive parton](https://indico.mitp.uni-mainz.de/event/341/sessions/1064/#20230508)
 ---
-Invited talk in the 10th anniversary of MITP - JGU Mainz, Germany, 08.05.2023
+Invited talk in the 10th anniversary of MITP, JGU Mainz, Germany, 08.05.2023

 [Factorization, resummation and endpoint divergences in Higgs to diphoton decay](https://indico.mitp.uni-mainz.de/event/243/contributions/4058/)
 ---